ArsaModz/Tales-of-Arise-Save-Editor/README.md

 # Tales of Arise Save Editor (PS4)

-A modern, graphical save editor for *Tales of Arise* (PS4), built with Python and PyQt6.
+A save editor for *Tales of Arise* (PS4), built with Python and PyQt6.
 This tool allows players to easily modify character statistics, currency, and inventory items through a user-friendly dark-themed interface.

 ## 🚀 Features